mirtim/HangmanGame/README.md

 * Version: Andriod Lollipop 5.1.1

 ## Features
 Apart from the basic functionality, the game includes a "Hint" button.
 The first time it is clicked it displays a hint message BUT it costs the user a turn.
 The second time it is clicked it disables half of the remaining letters (that are not part of the word) BUT it costs the user a turn.
 After the second click the "Hint" button is disabled.
+The state of the game is preserved on device rotation.

 ## Status
 Project is: _finished_